MARTIMM/raku-mongodb-driver/docs/content-docs/reference/MDB/Collection.md

 find
 ----

 Find record in a collection.
+This method is used directly if you want some finer control over the search procedure.

     multi method find (
       List() :$criteria = (), List() :$projection = (),